Kale, Mung bean and coconut: light and protein rich vegetarian delicacy…

 - Turmeric powder- ¼ tsp

-- Soak the mung bean in water for a few hours till it turns soft.
+- Soak the mung or moong dal in water for 2 hours.

 - Chop the kale leaves.

-- In a blender, grind the coconut, cumin seeds and turmeric powder with enough water to make a coarse paste.
+- Into a blender jar, add coconut, cumin seeds, turmeric powder & water, grind to a coarse paste.

-- In a pressure cooker, combine the mung bean, green chili, small onions, chopped kale leaves, tomato, salt and water.
+- Into a pressure cooker, add the mung dal, green chili, small onions, chopped kale leaves, tomato, salt and water.
 Cook till 2 whistles.

 - After the pressure subsides, open the cooker and add the ground coconut paste, combine well.

-- Cook the mixture and add some water to thin down the gravy.
+- Cook the mixture for a few minutes, add ½ to 1 cup water to thin down the gravy.

 - Let the curry come to a slight boil.